rory81/growing_funds/README.md

 ## How to create a django project
 To use Django it needs to be installed first, so *pip3 install django==1.11.29* was used to install Django.
 To create a Django project where the necessary files are immediately created enter *django-admin startproject <name_project> .*
 The '.' in the end is needed so the project is created in the root directory.
-This will automatically create the `manage.py` file, but isn't necesarily an executable yet.
+This will automatically create the `manage.py` file, but isn't necessarily an executable yet.
 So enter *chmod +x `manage.py`* in the terminal to flag this file as an executable.

 To initialize the database enter */manage.py migrate* in the terminal.
 To see if the Django project is setup correctly run the project by using *python3 runserver manage.py* or *./manage.py runserver*.